Skip to footer content

 Conclusion

-By following this tutorial, you've learned how to use IronOCR document scanner SDK in .NET MAUI.
+By following this tutorial, you've learned how to use the IronOCR document scanner SDK within .NET MAUI.
 Document scanning apps have numerous practical applications, from digitizing paper documents to extracting stored information from receipts and invoices.
-With the powerful capabilities of IronOCR and the flexibility of .NET MAUI, you can build feature-rich document scanner apps that cater to various use cases.
-Experiment with different functionalities, explore additional libraries and continue honing your skills to create even more impressive apps.
+Using the powerful capabilities of IronOCR and the flexibility of .NET MAUI, you can build feature-rich document scanner apps that cater to various use cases.
+Experiment with different functionalities, explore additional libraries, and continue honing your skills to create even more impressive apps.

 For more detailed information on IronOCR capabilities, please visit this documentation page.